Norfolk Coast Partnership

 The Core Management Group: made up of representatives from the relevant local authorities - Norfolk County Council, North Norfolk District Council, the Borough Council of King's Lynn and West Norfolk, Great Yarmouth Borough Council and the Broads Authority and local community representatives

-The Staff Team: a small team of five people, who facilitate and support the operation of the Norfolk Coast Partnership, coordinating and leading on actions to implement the AONB Management Plan.
+The Staff Team: a team of seven people, who facilitate and support the operation of the Norfolk Coast Partnership, coordinating and leading on actions to implement the AONB Management Plan.

 Further details about the Partnership, its operation, partners and representatives can be found in the sub pages (left)